ghord/pipeware/Readme.md

 Unfortunately, it is very closely tied to `http` stack, mixing pipeline abstractions such as Middlewares and Features with `http` abstractions such as status codes, request bodies, headers, http methods and many more.
 Often, it is desirable to have an abstract pipeline for handling different kinds of requests without using `http` stack.

+Additionally, `AspNetCore` pipelines are asynchronous, making them unusable from synchronous contexts, such as window message handlers or synchronous interface member implementations.

 **Minimal API routing** is another very powerful abstraction tied closely to `http` stack in **AspNetCore**, and it should be possible to use it as a standalone component.
-In fact, they had to use `#ifdef` directives in **AspNetCore** sources to enable usage of request routing in different context for razor components, showing that routing implementation is too tied to the framework itself and not abstract.
-It is also closely coupled with `Json` serialization, which is only applicable when requests/responses are passed around as plaintext.
+In fact,  **AspNetCore** team had to use `#ifdef` directives in sources to use duplicate routing for razor components, showing that routing implementation is too tied to the framework itself and not abstract.
+It is also coupled with `Json` serialization, which is only convenient when request and response bodies are passed around as plaintext.

-For this reasons, this library introduces a way to define generic pipelines with user provided `IRequestContext` implementation, while enabling Minimal API routing, dependency injection and middleware support for user defined requests.
+For those reasons, **Pipeware** introduces a way to define generic async and sync pipelines with user provided `IRequestContext` implementation, including dependency injection, middleware support and routing (in async pipelines only) for user defined requests.

 ## Implementation